-On February 8, 2016, Governor Kasich sent a designation letter to HUD Secretary Julian Castro identifying the Ohio Development Services Agency (ODSA) as Ohio's NHTF administrator and the Ohio Housing Finance Agency (OHFA) as the allocating entity.
-HUD interpreted this designation to name ODSA as the Grantee and OHFA as the Subgrantee.
+On February 8, 2016, Governor Kasich sent a designation letter to HUD Secretary Julian Castro identifying the Ohio Development Services Agency (ODSA), now known as the Ohio Department of Development (ODOD) as Ohio's NHTF administrator and the Ohio Housing Finance Agency (OHFA) as the allocating entity.
+HUD interpreted this designation to name ODOD as the Grantee and OHFA as the Subgrantee.
 OHFA will not subgrant any NHTF funds.

 The State is required to submit an annual National Housing Trust Fund Allocation Plan; this document serves that purpose.
-HUD has not yet published the program year 2021 Housing Trust Fund Allocation Notice.
+HUD has not yet published the program year 2022 Housing Trust Fund Allocation Notice.